alwayshopeless/mt-pretty-cats/README.md

 # mt-pretty-cats
-Mintest mod, which adding pretty cats to your world
+Minetest mod, which adding pretty cats to your world

 # Usage
 Unpack to ~/.minetest/mods/ folder